Are you from an Engineering background?

 Analog Inputs/Outputs are once they have more than two states.
 These devices send/receive complex signals to/from the PLC system which is in the form of Voltage or Current.

-As an example like RTD(temperature detector) has more than two states, like the temp just not only hot or cold.
+For example, RTD (temperature detector) has more than two states, like the temp just not only hot or cold.
 It may be 30, 36, 40, 51, or an infinite number of states.

 In the same way Pressure sensors, level sensors, etc are examples of Analog inputs.